longvision/cgi-python-registration-system/README.md

 1. change the token variable to you gmail password app token created in you gmail account.
 2. change the email variable to your gmail email address.

+Enter the html folder:
+`cd html`

+And run:
 `python -m http.server --cgi`

 Complete each step on the registration.